-- 1. a.
-A description of the activities, features, and attributes that qualify the IAT, the State Equestrian Trail, and the KMSF-NU for protection under Section 4(f). - b.
-The transportation use of the Section 4(f) property. - c.
+- 1. A description of the activities, features, and attributes that qualify the IAT, the State Equestrian Trail, and the KMSF-NU for protection under Section 4(f). - 2.
+The transportation use of the Section 4(f) property. - 3.
 How the transportation use by any of the build alternatives under consideration does not adversely affect the activities, features, and attributes previously described.
-In making this determination, consideration was given to impact avoidance, minimization, and mitigation or enhancement measures incorporated into the project. - 2.
-Mr. Jerry Leiterman, the Superintendent of the KMSF-NU at the time of coordination, and manager of the trails inside the forest, has been informed that FHWA may make a Section 4(f) de minimis impact finding under Section 4(f) and may use Mr. Leiterman's written concurrence that the project does not adversely affect the activities, features, and attributes previously described, that qualify the property for protection under Section 4(f) in making that finding. - 3.
-Mr. Thomas L. Gilbert, of the NPS and manager of the IAT until 2011, was informed that FHWA may make a Section 4(f) de minimis impact finding and may use Mr. Gilbert's written concurrence that the project does not adversely affect the previously described activities, features, and attributes that qualify the property for protection under Section 4(f) in making that finding. - 4.
+In making this determination, consideration was given to impact avoidance, minimization, and mitigation or enhancement measures incorporated into the project. - 4.
+Mr. Jerry Leiterman, the Superintendent of the KMSF-NU at the time of coordination, and manager of the trails inside the forest, has been informed that FHWA may make a Section 4(f) de minimis impact finding under Section 4(f) and may use Mr. Leiterman's written concurrence that the project does not adversely affect the activities, features, and attributes that qualify the property for protection under Section 4(f) in making that finding. - 5.
+Mr. Thomas L. Gilbert, the NPS manager of the IAT until 2011, was informed that FHWA may make a Section 4(f) de minimis impact finding and may use Mr. Gilbert's written concurrence that the project does not adversely affect the previously described activities, features, and attributes that qualify the property for protection under Section 4(f) in making that finding. - 6.
 The public has been afforded an opportunity to review and comment on the effects of the project on the protected activities, features, and attributes of the Section 4(f) resource.

-The 2010 FEIS and 2014 LS SFEIS included a Section 4(f) de minimis finding for the Old Wade House State Park based on a right of way impact to approximately 6 acres of park land for the Old Plank Road Trail extension.
+The 2010 FEIS and 2014 LS SFEIS included a Section 4(f) de minimis finding for the Old Wade House State Park based on a right of way impact to approximately six acres of park land for the Old Plank Road Trail extension.
 The 2014 LS SFEIS de minimis impact finding stated the project would have no adverse effect on the property's activities, features, and attributes that qualify the property for Section 4(f) protection.
 The de minimis impact finding further indicated that it would not have any adverse effect to properties on the NRHP within the park boundary.
 The property is no longer designated as a state park and is now called the Wade House Historic Site.
-This document updates the Section 4(f) de mimimis based on the updated right of way impact of 4 acres to the property, its use as a recreation area, and additional build alternatives considered.
-Recently obtained property title information suggests Land and Water Conservation Fund (LWCF) monies may have been used for portions of the site.
-The applicability of Section 6(f) to portions of the site near WIS 23 is being investigated.
+This document updates the Section 4(f) de mimimis based on the updated right of way impact to four acres of the property, its use as a recreation area, and additional build alternatives considered.
+Land and Water Conservation Fund (LWCF) funds were used for the Wade House Historic Site.
+Based on review of property title information, the Wisconsin Department of Natural Resources (WDNR) determined the WIS 23 right of way was recognized at the time of the grant award and is considered a pre-existing condition on the property.
+The WDNR has cleared LWCF interests for the purpose of WIS 23 reconstruction and Section 6(f) replacement lands are not required.